 Author Lauren Willig has stumbled onto a little-known historical episode from World War I (1914-18) and turned it into compelling fiction.
 Who knew that a group of Smith College graduates traveled to France during the height of the war to provide aid to suffering rural families?
+(Discovering these little interesting morsels of history is one of the reasons I love historical fiction!)
 Awarded four stars on Goodreads.

 In the early 1900s, women who attending any college, let alone an elite one like Smith, were usually wealthy, privileged, and Protestant.
 Unless you happened to be one of the scholarship students, like Kate – a Catholic girl from a working class background who always feels like an outsider.
 Still, Kate and her Smith roommate, Essie find they seem to complement each other strengths and weaknesses.
 So, in 1917, when a controversial Smith professor organizes the Smith College Relief Unit, Essie makes sure Kate goes along.